tristanjuricek/knockoff/src/main/markdown/30-Implementation/01-Block_Elements.markdown

         val span     : Span

         /**
-         * A markdown representation of this block.
-Not necessarilly the
+         * A markdown representation of this block - it may not equal the original
-         * original source.
+         * source.
          */
         def markdown : String